YevShch/Fitness-Tracker-API/DOCUMENTATION/API_AUTO_Testing_Documentation.md

 #### Purpose
 To ensure that the API correctly implements rate limiting to prevent abuse or excessive use of resources.
 #### Steps:
-1. Create a test that will send 101 GET requests one by one to `http://localhost:3000/api/activitie`
+1. Run the test that send 101 GET requests one by one to `http://localhost:3000/api/activitie`
 2. Verify that the API correctly implements rate limiting.
 - Expect a status code of 200 for the first 100 requests.
 - Expect a status code of 429 and the error message "Too many requests from this IP, please try again in 15 minutes." for the 101st request.